 Introduction:

-More than a year after the first vaccines for COVID-19 were approved, only about three quarters of adults in the United States are fully vaccinated1, raising the risk of new variants and new surges of disease.2
+More than a year has passed since the first vaccines for COVID-19 were approved, yet less than 70% of adults in the United States are fully vaccinated and less than 50% have received a booster shot1.
+Failure to achieve herd immunity (75–85% of the population vaccinated) raises the risk of new variants emerging and new surges of infection and disease.2

-In parallel, researchers have documented both a growing “crisis of despair” that pre-dates the pandemic3 as well as a series of “cascading collective traumas” compounding a general deficit of hope in the US.4 Could this deficit of hope be impeding vaccine uptake and fueling vaccine hesitancy in the US?55
+In parallel, researchers have documented both a growing “crisis of despair” that pre-dates the pandemic3 as well as a series of “cascading collective traumas” compounding a general deficit of hope in the US.4 Could this deficit of hope be impeding vaccine uptake and fueling vaccine hesitancy in the US?

+Hope has been defined as a cognitive state that results from both an individual’s sense of agency and their perception of available pathways towards achieving their goals.5 Furthermore, individual differences in hope can be measured using validated tools that demonstrate internal consistency and test-retest reliability.5 Others research suggests that hope is a flexible state – one that can be influences by external

 While no large-scale studies to date have documented the relationship between hope, vaccine hesitancy and vaccine uptake in the US, an exploratory study conducted in Israel investigated the emotional drivers of vaccine uptake and identified hope as the only factor associated with willingness to be vaccinated.6